Kissy/practical-thoughts/content/posts/containers-best-practices.md

 ### 2.3 Base images should be verified and reviewed

-Ensure that the container image is written either from scratch or is based on another established and trusted base image downloaded over a secure channel.
+Ensure that the container image is written either from scratch or is based on another established and trusted base image downloaded over a secure channel.[^5]

 ### 2.4 Process must run with a dedicated user

-Dockerfile must contain the `USER username` instruction.
+Dockerfile must contain the `USER username` instruction.[^5]

 ### 2.5 Images must run a single process

-If a service requires multiple process use container linking or the sidecar pattern.
+If a service requires multiple process use container linking or the sidecar pattern.[^5]

 ### 2.6 Installed package must be the minimal required